 Why Do Leaves Change Colors in the Fall?

-But as sad as that may seem, it's actually quite interesting and beautiful to know that as the leaves die and fall off their respective trees, our Earth actually recycles them by using their decomposing vessels to replenish the soil with their leftover nutrients.
+As sad as that may seem, it's actually quite interesting to know that as the leaves die and fall off their trees, our earth recycles them by using their decomposing vessels to replenish the soil with their leftover nutrients.
 So as the seasons change over and over again, we get to witness the beautiful cycle of the lives of leaves, basking in all the colors they have to offer.
-So what are some of the best places to hit to satisfy your itch for fall foliage?
-Grab your pumpkin spice latte and get ready to figure out where you should plan the ultimate fall getaway.

 Where Should I Go to Behold Fall Foliage?

-So as long as you time it right, whether you decide to take a road trip, hike a national park, or check out your local state park, you can essentially find the best display of fall colors anywhere within the US.
+So as long as you time it right—whether you decide to take a road trip, hike a national park, or check out your local state park—you can essentially find the best display of fall colors anywhere within the U.S.

 READ MORE: End Summer With a Last-Minute Vacation.
 Here's How to Plan It!